thenexthub/Codira/docs/ABI/CallingConvention.rst

 **empty**.
 Adjacent ranges mapped to **opaque** or **empty** can be combined.

-For most of the types in Swift, this process is obvious: they either correspond to an obvious legal type (e.g. thick metatypes are pointer-sized integers), or to an obvious sequence of scalars (e.g. class existentials are a sequence of pointer-sized integers).
+For most of the types in Codira, this process is obvious: they either correspond to an obvious legal type (e.g. thick metatypes are pointer-sized integers), or to an obvious sequence of scalars (e.g. class existentials are a sequence of pointer-sized integers).